Computer Information Systems

 |Race/Ethnicity||Number of Grads|

-CIS appeals to people across the globe.
-About 56.7% of those with this major are international students.
+Students from other countries are interested in CIS, too.
+About 53.6% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - Saudi Arabia